DarkLighting0002/iptv-italy/README.md

 ```

 ### Advanced Usage
 Some streaming channels (e.g. *Cielo*, *Sky TG24* and *TV8*) have cookies features that prevent a simple retrieval of the M3U lists.
-To circumvent, this issue we provide a very simple proxy server which listens for HTTP connections on `127.0.0.1:80`.
+To circumvent this issue, we provide a very simple proxy server which listens for HTTP connections on `127.0.0.1:80`.
 Therefore, in order to watch these channels, one should first execute the proxy server using
 ```
 sudo python3 proxy3.py
 ```